I keep servers running so you can sleep

 • VPNs, firewalls, WAF rules.
 Keeping the bad stuff out.

 • IPv6, BGP, MikroTik.
-I won a LACNIC IPv6 award in 2018, which was a nice surprise.
+I won the LACNIC IPv6 Challenge in 2018, which was a nice surprise.

 • TLS certs with automatic rotation.
 No more expired certificate emergencies.